-The Therapeutic Goods Administration (TGA), the Australian authority responsible for medical devices regulation, issued guidance highlighting performance requirements applicable to ventilators allowed to be used in Australia during the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus” resulting in increasing demand on ventilators due to the respiratory illnesses and complications caused by the virus.
-The scope of the document covers the ventilators to be used for adult patients except those having complex responses when special devices should be used.
-It is also important to mention that rules and requirements set forth by the present specification should not be applied to the devices already approved to be marketed and used in Australia.
+The Therapeutic Goods Administration (TGA), the Australian authority responsible for medical device regulation, issued guidance highlighting the performance requirements applicable to ventilators used in Australia during the outbreak of the Coronavirus Disease 2019 (COVID-19) caused by the virus “SARS-CoV-2” or the “novel coronavirus.”
+The outbreak has resulted in increased demand for ventilators due to the respiratory illnesses and complications caused by the virus.
+The scope of the document covers the ventilators used for adult patients except those having complex responses when special devices should be used.
+It is also important to mention that rules and requirements set forth by the present specification should not be applied to devices already approved to be marketed and used in Australia.
 The administration also emphasizes the importance of using any complex medical equipment, such as ventilators, by experienced and properly trained healthcare professionals.

 TGA Requirements on Features of Ventilators

-In particular, the document from the TGA describes the minimal requirements the device should meet in order to be allowed for marketing and use in Australia.
-First of all, the specification outlines the features the ventilator should have to be approved for use for the intended purpose.
+The TGA describes the minimal requirements that the device should meet in order to be allowed for marketing and use in Australia.
+First of all, the guidance outlines the features of the ventilator that should be approved in order to be used for its intended purpose.
 The list of the features the document contains includes, inter alia, the following ones:

 - Mandatory ventilation.
-The device should allow healthcare professionals to use it to set a respiratory rate, and also a tidal volume.
+The device should allow healthcare professionals to set a respiratory rate and a tidal volume.
 The ventilator should also provide the possibility to switch between pressure-controlled ventilation (PCV) and volume-controlled ventilation (VCV).

-- Positive and expiratory pressure (PEEP) should be adjustable in steps of 2cm H2O or smaller, providing the general range of 5 – 25 cm H2O.
+- Positive and expiratory pressure (PEEP) should be adjustable in steps of 2cm H2O or smaller, provided the general range is 5 – 25 cm H2O.

-- Respiratory rate should be adjustable is steps of 2 or less with the general range 5 – 30 breaths per minute.
+- Respiratory rate should be adjustable in steps of 2 or less with a general range of 5 – 30 breaths per minute.

-- Tidal volume should be adjustable is steps of 50 ml or less, with the time-varying from 0.5 to 2 seconds.
+- Tidal volume should be adjustable in steps of 50 ml or less, with the time-varying from 0.5 to 2 seconds.

 - Alarms.
-The ventilator should generate alarms in case of failure of electricity or gas supply, switching of the machine when connected to a patient, and in other cases prescribed by specification.
+The ventilator should generate alarms in case of failure of electricity or gas supply, switching off the machine when connected to a patient, and in other cases prescribed by specification.

-Besides technical and operational requirements described from the TGA hereabove, the device should also meet the following additional requirements:
+Besides technical and operational requirements described by the TGA, the device should also meet the following additional requirements:

 - The labeling of the devices should contain information about all functions and controls provided in generally accepted terms and pictograms,